Shabbat Shalom

 New Moon of the Month of Ellul – August Wednesday evening 23-25, 2006

 It is considered a great mitzvah and responsibility to honor the Shabbat by lighting candles 18 minutes before sunset on Friday evening, 18 is the number of life.
 Light is life =Yeshua has this words to tell us concerning the light "I am the light of the world: he that followeth me shall not walk in darkness, but shall have the light of life.
 Believer in Yeshua are called us out of darkness into His marvellous light: - 1 Kefa 2:9 .
 The women of the household will gather together around the table (known as table of Altar) to light the candles.
-Married woman usually cover their heads like what you see on the above picture, the unmarried women such as daughters do not cover their head.
+Married woman and widows usually cover their heads like what you see on the above picture, the unmarried women such as daughters do not cover their head.
 Strike a match and light each candle.
 Cover your eyes as you pray then open your eyes and enjoy the warm candle light.
 Below is a sample of prayer for woman only.
 In the Chumash that the mother of Yisrael Rachel had given were three Mitzvot that are special for women.
 They are the Challah bread, Niddah (the Torah of ritual purity), and Neros ( the lighting of the Shabbat candles)

 20:9 Six days shalt thou labour, and do all thy work: